Ali Hassan Mwinyi: Presidency

 President Julius Nyerere retired in October 1985 and picked Ali Hassan Mwinyi to be his successor.
 Nyerere remained chairman of the ruling party Chama Cha Mapinduzi (CCM), until 1990, which would later cause tensions between the government and the party regarding economic reform ideology.
 When the transition of power took place, Tanzania's economy was in the midst of a slump.
-From 1974 to 1984, the GDP was growing at an average of 2.6 percent per year while the population was increasing at a faster rate of 3.4% each year.
+From 1974 to 1984, the GDP was growing at an average of 2.6% per year while the population was increasing at a faster rate of 3.4% each year.
 Rural incomes and urban wages had both fallen by the early 1980s, despite Tanzania's minimum wage laws.
 Furthermore, the currency was overpriced, basic goods were scarce, and the country had over three billion dollars of foreign debt.
 Agricultural production was low, and the general opinion was that Nyerere's Ujamaa socialist policies had failed economically.

 Such policies included the nationalization of major production, the forced re-villagization of the rural population into communal farms, and the banning of any opposition parties.
 Nyerere's supporters were opposed to involving the International Monetary Fund (IMF) and World Bank in domestic economic reforms, believing it would cause instability and conflict with their socialist values.
 Also, Tanzania's relationship with the IMF had been strained since Nyerere's government failed to meet the loan conditions from a 1980 financial package agreement.

 Early in this political transition, many believed that Mwinyi was unlikely to deviate from Nyerere's policies since he was viewed as a loyal supporter of his predecessor.
-However, Ali Hassan Mwinyi and his followers called for economic and political reform to liberalize the market and review traditional socialist ideologies.
+He and his followers called for economic and political reform to liberalize the market and review traditional socialist ideologies.
 He surrounded himself with reformists, even replacing three cabinet members and other ministers who were opposed to change.
-The Prime Minister at the time, Joseph Warioba, along with the finance minister Clement Msuya were also quite supportive of new policies.
+The prime minister at the time, Joseph Warioba, along with the finance minister Cleopa Msuya were also quite supportive of new policies.
 During his first address to Tanzania's Parliament in 1986, he promised to resume negotiations with the IMF and World Bank, assuming that any resulting agreement would be beneficial to the citizens of Tanzania.